johnkerl/miller/docs6/src/new-in-miller-6.md

 Binaries are reliably available using GitHub Actions: see also [Installation](installation.md).

+## In-process support for compressed input

+In addition to `--prepipe gunzip`, you can now use the `--gzin` flag.
+In fact, if your files end in `.gz` you don't even need to do that -- Miller will autodetect by file extension and automatically uncompress `mlr --csv cat foo.csv.gz`.
+Similarly for `.z` and `.bz2` files.
+Please see the page on [Compressed data](reference-main-compressed-data.md) for more information.

 ## Support for reading web URLs

 You can read input with prefixes `https://`, `http://`, and `file://`: